zero01101/openOutpaint/README.md

 ## features

+- SDXL "support"! (please check outpaint/inpaint fill types in the context menus and fiddle with denoising a LOT for img2img, it's touchy)
 - [now available as an extension for webUI!](https://github.com/zero01101/openOutpaint-webUI-extension) you can find it under the default "available" section in the webUI _extensions_ tab
   - **_NOTE: extension still requires `--api` flag in webui-user launch script_**
 - intuitive, convenient outpainting - that's like the whole point right